LMS Route: Birmingham New Street to Tamworth

 Bromford Bridge Station: mrbb441

-appear to indicate that the majority of passengers would be arriving from
+platform indicates that the majority of passengers arrive from the Birmingham

-Birmingham and therefore would leave the station immediately on arrival.
+direction and therefore would leave the station immediately on arrival.
+However

-However returning passengers waiting for Birmingham trains might require
+returning passengers waiting for Birmingham trains might require shelter whilst

-shelter whilst awaiting a train.
-However should there have been several hundred
+awaiting a train.
+However should there have been several hundred passengers the

 Stephen Hodge writes "under the photographers feet there was